 The way President Trump shakes hands has been in the news as of late, especially his grips with French President Emmanuel Macron.
 Florin Dolcos, an associate professor of psychology and member of Beckman’s Social and Emotional Dimensions of Well-Being Group, says it’s a learned behavior “because typically you don’t do that.”

-Dan Llano, associate professor in molecular and integrative physiology and member of Beckman's Neurotechnology of Memory and Cognition Group, was recently appointed the Benjamin R. and Elinor W. Bullock and Edwin E. and Jeanne Bullock Goldberg Professorial Scholar in the School of Molecular and Integrative Physiology.
+Dan Llano, associate professor in molecular and integrative physiology and member of Beckman's Neurotechnology of Memory and Cognition Group, was recently appointed the Benjamin R. and Elinor W. Bullock and Edwin E. and Jeanne Bullock Goldberg Professorial Scholar in the Department of Molecular and Integrative Physiology in the School of Molecular and Cellular Biology.
 A selection committee composed of endowed professors has unanimously recommended that Llano, who has established an outstanding neuroscience research program marked by creativity, high productivity, and strong clinical significance, be the recipient of this recognition and honor.